Contents

 Today as an industry we refer to both of the other types of teams as “product teams” or “squads.”
 But as you’ll see, while they look similar at a superficial level, they are dramatically different.

-Product Team = cross-functional (product, design and engineering); they are focused on and measured by outcomes (rather than output); and they are empowered to figure out the best way to solve the problems they’ve been asked to solve.
+Product Team = cross-functional (product, design, and engineering); they are focused on and measured by outcomes (rather than output); and they are empowered to figure out the best way to exceed the desired outcomes defined within opportunities they’ve been asked to pursue.

-The purpose of a product team in this sense is to solve problems in ways our customers love, yet work for our business.
+The purpose of a product team in this sense is to deliver real results for real people in ways our customers love, yet work for our business.

 These are feature teams.
 These teams are all about output.
 Features, and occasionally projects.
 Usually provided to the team in the form of a prioritized list that is called the roadmap.